Vacation Rental Information

 Vacation Rentals in Durango

 The Land Use and Development Code for the City of Durango has allowed and regulated ’Tourist Homes’ in certain parts of the City since 1989.
-Recently, the rise in popularity of vacation rentals and the use of the internet to advertise vacation rental opportunities has caused our community to more closely consider how this use affects the broader community.
+Recently, the rise in popularity of vacation rentals and the use of the internet to advertise vacation rental opportunities has led to the adoption of regulations that limit this use to appropriate areas in order to reduce the potential for impacts on the broader community.

 A vacation rental is a dwelling unit that is rented for the purpose of lodging for a period of 1 to 29 days.
 This is a commercial use of a residential property, and is only allowed following the approval of a Limited Use Permit by the Community Development Department.
 Rentals of 30 days or longer are not considered vacation rentals and are not regulated by the City of Durango.

-Vacation rentals are only allowed in certain zones.
-These include the Central Business zone, the Mixed-Use zones, the Residential High Density and Residential Medium Density zones, the Established Neighborhood Multifamily zone, and a few select Planned Development zones.
-Vacation rentals are also allowed in Established Neighborhoods (EN) 1 & 2, but there is a cap on the number of available permits.
-A total of 22 vacation rentals may be permitted in EN-1, and 17 in EN-2.
-These caps have been reached, and property owners in EN-1 and EN-2 who would like to operate a Vacation Rental must be placed on a wait list before becoming eligible to apply.
+Vacation rentals are only permitted in certain zones.
+These include the Central Business zone, the Mixed-Use zones, a few select Planned Development zones, and Established Neighborhoods (EN) 1 & 2.
+There is a cap on the number of available permits in the EN zones, with a total of 22 vacation rentals in EN-1 and 17 in EN-2.
+In the other zones where vacation rentals are permitted, caps are applied on a development-specific basis.
+This means that a set number of residential units may be permitted as vacation rentals within a certain building or development.
+In most cases, caps have been reached, and properties must be placed on a wait list before being eligible to apply.

 Below is a summary table of the permitted VRs in the City of Durango.

-*Only the EN-1 and EN-2 residential zones have a cap on the total number of Vacation Rentals allowed. **Certain Planned Development zones and Mixed Use Developments may have caps and therefore wait lists.
+*Only the EN-1 and EN-2 residential zones have a zone-specific cap on the total number of Vacation Rentals allowed. **Planned Developments and specific Mixed Use Developments usually also have caps and therefore wait lists.
 Please view the VR Permit Waitlist by clicking the link above the table.

-Current regulations are intended to mitigate the impacts of vacation rentals on the character of Durango’s neighborhoods.
+Current regulations are intended to mitigate the impacts of vacation rentals on the character of Durango’s neighborhoods and preserve housing units for City residents.
 A summary of the regulations governing vacation rentals can be found here.

 Vacation rentals are required to obtain a Limited Use Permit (LUP) prior to establishment or advertisement.
 In order to qualify for this use, properties must meet specific requirements outlined in Section 2-2-3-4.G of the City’s Land Use and Development Code.
 These include standards for on-site parking, occupancy, trash and recycling procedures, and compliance with the City’s noise ordinance, among others.
 In the Established Neighborhood zones, regulations on the density of vacation rentals also apply.
 A second vacation rental is not allowed on the same street segment as an existing permitted vacation rental without the approval of the Planning Commission, and a third vacation rental would not be permitted on a street segment.